 Financial Modeling and Market Segmentation

 A compelling pitch deck rests on the strength of its financial models and market segmentation insights.
 These elements not only showcase the viability of your startup but also build investor confidence.
-By integrating data-driven metrics—such as current ARR (Annual Recurring Revenue), projected ARR, growth rates, TAM (Total Addressable Market), SAM (Serviceable Addressable Market), and SOM (Serviceable Obtainable Market)—you can provide a clear picture of your startup’s growth trajectory and market opportunity.
+Integrate data-driven metrics such as ARR, TAM, SAM, and SOM.
+This approach provides investors a clear picture of your startup’s trajectory and market opportunity.

 Key Financial Metrics